Interpolations of monoidal categories and algebraic structures by invariant theory: Introduction

-For any character $\chi:\winf\to K$ we will construct a symmetric monoidal category $\C_{\chi}$ that is tensor-generated by a structure that affords the character $\chi$, and its dual object.
+For any character $\chi:\winf\to K$ we will construct in Section \ref{sec:constcchi} a symmetric monoidal category $\C_{\chi}$ that is tensor-generated by a structure that affords the character $\chi$, and its dual.
 This category will be $K$-linear, rigid, additive, Karoubi closed, but not necessarily abelian.
 It holds that $\End_{\C_{\chi}}(\one)=K$.

-To construct the category $\C_{\chi}$ we will first construct a category $\C_{univ}$, which is the universal category generated by a structure $(W,(x_i))$ of type $((p_i,q_i))$.
+To construct the category $\C_{\chi}$ we will first construct in Section \ref{sec:unicat} a category $\C_{univ}$, which is the universal category freely generated by a structure $(W,(x_i))$ of type $((p_i,q_i))$.
 In Section 5 of \cite{meirUIR} we constructed for every $p,q\in \N$ a vector space $Con^{p,q}$ of formal linear combinations of formal compositions of the structure tensors.
 We will use these spaces to construct the hom-spaces in $\C_{univ}$.